 Professor Cranston is currently Chair of the Tasmanian Qualifications Authority from 2013-2015 and member of the Teachers Registration Board (Tasmania) from 2010-2013.
 Prior to coming to the University of Tasmania, Neil was an Associate Professor in the School of Education, The University of Queensland and earlier Senior Lecturer in the Faculty of Education, Queensland University of Technology.
 Before joining the university sector, he held various positions in the Queensland Department of Education at regional and central office levels.
 He has been a Senior Research & Evaluation Officer, Senior Review Officer and Coordinator of a School Support Centre and has taught science (Head of Department) and mathematics in secondary schools.

 Neil researches, consults and lectures in the area of leadership, management and change.
-His interests include educational, school leadership, the principalship, change, aspiring leaders, future leaders, middle-level leaders, preparing future leaders, ethical dilemmas faced by leaders.
+His major interests include educational leadership, school principalship, organisational change, aspiring and middle-level leaders, and ethical dilemmas faced by leaders.
 He also researches in areas such as the purposes of education, and student retention in schooling beyond the compulsory years.

-His expertise in the educational leadership and management area has been acknowledged through invitations to present conference key-note addresses, to guest edit leadership journals and act as course moderator and program review member for leadership post-graduate programs.
+His expertise in the educational leadership and management area has been acknowledged through invitations to present conference key-note addresses, to guest edit leadership journals and act as course moderator and program review member for tertiary leadership post-graduate programs.
 In 2014 he was awarded the Hedley Beare Award for Educational Writing by the Australian Council for Educational Leaders (ACEL) - presented annually for an outstanding piece of educational writing (which may take various forms) that has provided new and significant knowledge about educational leadership.
 In 2009 he was the recipient of the Nganakarrawa Award by the Australian Council for Educational Leaders for contributions to, and general excellence in, educational leadership.